rundeck/docs/docs/administration/runner/runner-install.md

 We recommend installing Runners in private directories that are only accessible by the user/group holding the runner process (e.g.: `C:\Users\runnerUser\` directory) so that other users are not able to access or even modify script files created by the runner.
 ::: warning
-Not well-isolated runner installations are exposed to potential security risks like:
+Runner installations that are not isolated properly are exposed to potential security risks:

 	1. Privilege escalation, in the case that the runner agent runs with Administrator privileges
 	2. Local user impersonation by allowing code execution in the session of the runner